evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 ## Performance

-The Fisker Ocean Extreme has a maximum power of 410KW (557hp).
-The total torque is nm.
-The 0-100km/h sprint (0-62mph) takes 3,9 seconds.
+With overboost, the Fisker Ocean Extreme has a maximum power of 415KW (564hp).
+Without overboost, it is 344KW (468hp).
+The torque is 836nm with overboost and 790 without overboost.
+The 0-100km/h sprint (0-62mph) takes 4 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging

-The battery has a gross capacity of 102kWh and a net capacity of 100kWh, meaning you have a 2kWh buffer for protection.
-(2,0%).
+The battery has a gross capacity of 113kWh and a net capacity of 109kWh, meaning you have a 4kWh buffer for protection.
+(3,5%).
 The [WLTP range](../../../../guides/understandingrange/wltp) is 707 km (439 mi).
-The consumption is 14,1kWh/100km for the WLTP standard test.
+The consumption is 15,4kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 170kW.
-A full charge from 0 - 100% would take 83 minutes, while a more common scenario of 10-80% would take 39 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 56% resulting in an actual charge speed including time loss on 109kW.
-Each charge session would take 27 minutes and 53 seconds.
+A full charge from 0 - 100% would take 90 minutes, while a more common scenario of 10-80% would take 42 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 55% resulting in an actual charge speed including time loss on 111kW.
+Each charge session would take 28 minutes and 16 seconds.
 ### Onboard charger

 For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
-As a result, you can charge the battery 0-100% from home in about 9 hours and 5 minutes.
+As a result, you can charge the battery 0-100% from home in about 9 hours and 54 minutes.

 ## Drivetrain

 Fisker Ocean Extreme has an all-wheel drive system supported by two motors, one on each axle.

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses steel springs and hydraulic dampers.
 The  suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
-The ground clearance with this suspension is 175 mm.
+The ground clearance with this suspension is 165 mm.

 ### Brakes